navyavalivati/navyavalivati/README.md

 I am an Engineer with a relentless curiosity, always eager to learn, adapt, and explore new technologies.
 As a quick learner and problem solver, I enjoy building efficient systems and leveraging the right tools to create impactful solutions.
 While I value the fundamentals of computer science, I also believe that mastering the right tools is essential for innovation.
 I’m excited to take on new challenges and contribute to cutting-edge developments in the tech world.

-💡 Experienced in: Software Development Engineering
+💡 Experienced in: Software Development Engineering.
-🔍 Currently exploring: Data Engineering and scalable system design 🚀 Passionate about: Building efficient, high-performance solutions in an ever-evolving tech landscape.
+🔍 Currently exploring: Data Engineering and scalable system design.
+🚀 Passionate about: Building efficient, high-performance solutions in an ever-evolving tech landscape.

 <p align="left">